18F/handbook/docs/05-engineering/front-end/css.md

 *   Use IE background position values for best compatibility.
 *   Take care to include browser specific prefixes where needed <http://caniuse.com/>
 *   We generally pretend IE &lt; 11 do not exist, although it depends on the client.
-*   We use respond.js when necessary to make older browers respect CSS3. <https://github.com/scottjehl/Respond>
+*   We use respond.js when necessary to make older browsers respect CSS3. <https://github.com/scottjehl/Respond>
 *   We use autoprefixes.